couchbase/kv_engine/docs/Collections.md

 #### Invalid Argument

 Invalid argument can be returned for issues with the header or if the path is invalid.

 Header errors:
 * extra len, cas, vbucket, datatype are not 0

 Path errors:
 * The path does not contain one `.`
-* The scope is not a valid scope name (see set collections errors for validation of the name format)
+* The scope is not a valid scope name (see "0xb9 - Set Collections Manifest" errors for validation of the name format)
-* The collection is not a valid collection name (see set collections errors for validation of the name format)
+* The collection is not a valid collection name (see "0xb9 - Set Collections Manifest" errors for validation of the name format)

+## 0xbc - Get Scope ID

+Request:

+* MUST NOT have extras.
+* MUST have a key.
+* MUST NOT have a value.

+Response (if status is success):

+* Must have extras
+* No key
+* No value.

+Get scope ID interprets the key as a path to a scope and using the current manifest attempts to return the scope's unique ID.

+* A 'path' to a scope is defined as `scope`
+* A 'path' supports `_default` scope by omission as shown in the example keys.

+Example keys:

+* `_default` and `.` are equivalent, both will lookup the unique ID of the `_default` scope.
+* `App1` will lookup the unique ID of the `App1` scope.

+### Errors

+#### No collections manifest

+Get scope ID was invoked before "0xb9 - Set Collections Manifest"

+#### Unknown Scope

+If the path is correctly formed and consists of valid scope names but no matching scope could be found, this error is returned.

+#### Invalid Argument

+Invalid argument can be returned for issues with the header or if the path is invalid.

+Header errors:
+* extra len, cas, vbucket, datatype are not 0

+Path errors:
+* The path contains more than one `.`
+* The scope is not a valid scope name (see "0xb9 - Set Collections Manifest" errors for validation of the name format)